evanw/esbuild/README.md

 go build ./cmd/esbuild
 ```

-This will create a binary called `esbuild` (`esbuild.exe` on Windows).
+This will create a binary called `esbuild` (`esbuild.exe` on Windows) in the current directory.
 Substitute `v0.0.0` for the version of esbuild that you want to build.
 </details>

 ## Command-line usage